IFMlab/ChemFlow/docs/overview.rst

 Implementation
 --------------

 Chem\ *Flow* was designed as modular tool based on plain Bourne-again Shell (BASH) script, an ubiquitous environment and programming language in every UNIX environment.

+.. note:: BASH is the **default shell** for the most popular Linux distributions, and for MacOS.

+.. tip:: If you've got to learn a scripting language, go for BASH, is an easy and powerfull.

 Middleware design
 -----------------